Summer Greenhouse Cooling Ideas

 Get a portable air conditioner

 If you have it in the budget, you can consider getting a portable air conditioner for your greenhouse.
-It will be an expensive but effective way to cool your greenhouse without much effort.
+I’ve seen some that use ice as a way to cool the air rather than having to use an energy-hungry compressor.

 If you choose this, no time will be wasted on setting up complicated venting systems to cool your greenhouse.
 No installation is required, just keep the exhaust pipe out of the greenhouse through a window or make a hole in the greenhouse.
 Relax and let your portable air conditioner does all the work for you!